cbajapan/swift-fcsdk-ios/Sources/SwiftFCSDKiOS/SwiftFCSDKiOS.docc/Symbols/ACBAudioDeviceManager.md

     /// This method is intended to referesh the speakerPhone setting if it is needed
+    @objc final public func refreshSpeakerphoneSetting()

+    /// This method tells WebRTC that we want to use manual Audio
+    @objc final public class func useManualAudioForCallKit()

+    ///  This method activates the **CallKit**  Audio Session and passes it up to **WebRTC**.
+This method must be called on
+    ///  **func provider(_ provider: CXProvider, didActivate audioSession: AVAudioSession)**
+    /// - Parameter audioSession: Our Audio Session from the **CallKit** provider delegate
+    @objc final public class func activeCallKitAudioSession(_ audioSession: AVAudioSession)

+    ///  This method deactivates the **CallKit** Audio Session and passes it up to **WebRTC**.
+This method must be called on
+    ///  **provider(_ provider: CXProvider, didDeactivate audioSession: AVAudioSession)**
+    /// - Parameter audioSession: Our Audio Session from the **CallKit** provider delegate
-    @objc final public func refreshSpeakerphoneSetting() }
+    @objc final public class func deactiveCallKitAudioSession(_ audioSession: AVAudioSession) }
 ```